A practical model-based segmentation approach for improved activation detection in single-subject functional Magnetic Resonance Imaging studies: Discussion

 \section{Discussion}

-We provide an improved activation detection approach that incorporates spatial context and also the proportion of voxels {\em a priori} expected to be activated as per the experimental paradigm.
-Our statistically sound model-based methodology is computationally practical and implemented in the R package \pkg{MixfMRI}.
+We provide an improved activation detection approach in task-based fMRI that incorporates spatial context and also the proportion of voxels {\em a priori} expected to be activated as per the experimental paradigm.
+Our statistically sound model-based methodology is computationally practical and implemented in our \pkg{MixfMRI} R package.
 Simulation experiments on settings of low to very high detection difficulty indicated our methods to have superior performance over existing ones.
-Our methodology also correctly predicted no activation in null activation settings.
-When applied to a single-subject study, the method provided interpretable results and improved activation detection.
+Our methodology also correctly predicted no activation in null activation settings and was a top performer, in terms of consistency, or real-world datasets.
+When applied to a single-subject sports imagination experiment study, with deep implications in the treatment of PVS patients, the method provided interpretable results and improved activation detection, identifying regions that had not been activated by current methods.
+An additional benefit of our approach is the ability to differentiate intensities and kinds of activation.
 This augurs well for applying our methodology to clinical settings, such as with TBI survivors or subjects with impacted or individualized brains where accurate activation detection is essential to identify pathologies, treatments and therapy.

-Our methodology could be readily extended to situations involving two-sided $p$-values or with multiple subjects.
-Further, while we have developed our methodology using an approximate mixtures-of-beta model for the $p$-values at a voxel, we could easily incorporate more precise models for the $p$-values, or have used the test statistics as appropriate.
-Activation detection could potentially be further improved by semi-supervised approaches that include known areas of inactivation, voxel-wise {\em a priori} activation probability maps drawn from normal subjects or better processing such as including phase in the fMRI time-series data analysis~\citep{adrianetal18}.
-Finally, while not our focus in this paper, the methodology could be easily adapted to apply to activation detection in multi-subject group studies.
-Thus, we see that while we have provided a substantial contribution to accurate activation detection in fMRI, a number of interesting extensions remain that may benefit from further attention.
+Our refinements are easily extended to situations beyond voxel-wise $p$-values of the SPM.
+For instance, our methodology could be easily extended to the SPM itself.
+Further, even in the context of $p$-values, we have developed our methodology using an approximate mixtures-of-beta mode, but we could easily incorporate more precise models, as for instance provided in~\citet{maitra09b}.
+Also, our methodology is really intended for single-subject studies, however, it can be easily adapted to apply to activation detection in multi-subject group studies.
+In this case, we simply apply our methodology to the SPM obtained from the group study.
+Activation detection could potentially be further improved by semi-supervised approaches that include known areas of inactivation, voxel-wise {\em a priori} activation probability maps drawn from normal subjects, or better processing such as including phase in the fMRI time-series data analysis~\citep{adrianetal18}.
+Further, it may we worth investigating if the performance of competing methods, {\em e.g.}, the spatial mixture model, can be further improved by incorporating {\em a priori} constraints on the expected proportion of activated voxels.
+Thus, we see that while we have provided a substantial contribution to accurate activation detection in fMRI, a number of interesting extensions and investigations remain that may benefit from further attention.